RohithSurya/RohithSurya/README.md

 **My portfolio URL: https://rohithsuryapodugu.netlify.app/**

-I am a masochistic Java professional who loves writing more lines of code.
+I am a Java and JavaScript developer who loves writing more lines of code.
 I am a big advocate of cloud computing.
 I also speak JavaScript and dabble in node.js and vue.js.
 I'm currently on the lookout for a role in full-stack/backend development involving cloud migration and working with AWS/Azure/Google Cloud.
 If you're hiring, let's chat.